drunkard/ceph-readable-doc/html/_sources/radosgw/role.rst.txt

 For example::

-  radosgw-admin role rm --role-name=S3Access1
+  radosgw-admin role delete --role-name=S3Access1

 Note: A role can be deleted only when it doesn't have any permission policy attached to it.

+查看一角色
+----------
 ..
 Get a Role

-查看一角色
-----------

 To get information about a role, execute the following::